Giftbit/lightrail-client-java/README.md

 ### Gift Cards

 A Lightrail Gift Card is a virtual device for issuing gift values.
 Each Gift Card has a specific `currency`, a `cardId`, as well as a `fullCode`, which is a unique unguessable alphanumeric string, usually released to the gift recipient in confidence.
 The recipient of the Gift Card can present the `fullCode` to redeem the gift value.
-For further discussion on Gift Cards check out the [Lightrail API documentation](https://www.lightrail.com/docs/).
+For further discussion of Gift Cards check out the [Lightrail API documentation](https://www.lightrail.com/docs/).

 #### Creating Gift Cards